sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Steps to follow:
 Pre-requisite: MP-Login-001
 1. Access the Admin UI with permissions assigned as a meal designer.
-2. Navigate to the products section.
+2. In the left navigation menu, select the section 'products'.
-3. Locate the option to create a new product.
+3. Click on the 'create' button on the top right to create a new product.
-4. Provide necessary details for the new product such as name, type, and nutritional information.
+4. Fill the name, quantity, Price, and 'product Keywords' with "test", 1", "1" and "Butter".
-5. Confirm the creation of the new product.
+5. Click on Save.

 ## Expected Behaviour: